MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework.md

 ## Create and package code component

-To learn about creating and packaging code components using Power Apps component framework, go to [Create your first component](../../developer/component-framework/implementing-controls-using-typescript.md).
+To learn about creating and packaging code components created Power Apps component framework, go to [Create your first component](../../developer/component-framework/implementing-controls-using-typescript.md).

 ### Supported field types and formats